 VR is a dynamic process with a measurable outcome of competitive integrated employment (CIE).
 It uses a flexible model that comprises global concepts and parameters within which the VR counselor operates.
 Successful VR relies on qualified VR counselors with the specialized skills and training to make decisions that support competitive integrated employment (CIE) outcomes for VR customers.
 VR counselors are required to meet the Comprehensive System of Personnel Development (CSPD) standard under the Qualified Vocational Rehabilitation Counselor (QVRC) Program.

+TWC rules governing the QVRC Program are found in 40 TAC §850.11.

 B-104-1: Comprehensive System of Personnel Development Compliance